Meet Me Tonight: Production

 A very successful film, Brief Encounter (1945), had been made from Still Life, one of the plays that made up Tonight at 8:30.
 In July 1948, Sydney Box, head of Gainsborough Studios bought the rights to film The Astonished Heart from Tonight at 8:30 which resulted in a 1950 film.
 In late 1948 Box discussed with Coward making a film called Tonight at 8:30 consisting of three plays from the series: Fumed Oak with Kathleen Harrison and Jack Warner, Family Album with Margaret Leighton and Graham Payn, and Red Peppers with Cicely Courtneidge and Jack Hulbert.

 This film was not made.
 In June 1951 Coward discussed the project with Sydney Box again.
 Rights to the plays passed to the Rank Organisation which had made several successful anthology movies, notably Quartet, Encore and Trio.
 Producer Tony Havelock Allen later recalled the project as "just to have something to do, more or less."

 The movie was financed through the British Film-Makers scheme where Rank provided 70% of the budget and the balance coming from the National Film Finance Corporation.

 Filming took place in March 1952 at Pinewood Studios.
-Havelock-Allen said director Anthony Pelissier "had many different talents but none of them big enough to make a real impact.
+Producer Anthony Havelock-Allen said director Anthony Pelissier "had many different talents but none of them big enough to make a real impact.
 Look at The Rocking Horse Winner — he certainly had talent but he never got enough chances.
 He was a difficult man but, then, so was the man who made Kind Hearts and Coronets, yet that didn’t stop him from being a great director.

-Havelock Allen said, "Noél was rather unkind about" the film "but he made what I think was a valid point: he said that the point of the ‘Red Peppers’ segment was to spend an evening seeing Noél Coward and Gertie Lawrence not playing Noél Coward and Gertie Lawrence, that is the fun; that the moment you do one of these little plays for real, they don’t exist."
+Havelock-Allen said, "Noél was rather unkind about" the film "but he made what I think was a valid point: he said that the point of the ‘Red Peppers’ segment was to spend an evening seeing Noél Coward and Gertie Lawrence not playing Noél Coward and Gertie Lawrence, that is the fun; that the moment you do one of these little plays for real, they don’t exist."